-Figure B-18-1 – Prototype exchange set structure
+Figure B-18-1 – Prototype exchange set structure (S-100 Figure 17-2)

-Determine what naming conventions, if any, must apply to individual components of the exchange set - dataset files, exchange sets and support files.
+Product Specification authors must determine what naming conventions, if any, must apply to individual components of the exchange set - dataset files, exchange sets and support files.
+The S-100 conventions for naming are described in S-100 clause 17-4.3 and Product Specifications should apply the necessary product-specific restrictions in addition (for example, specifying the product code).

 Naming conventions are generally not needed for message-based or service modes of data delivery, but a unique identifier will generally be needed for each message or service transaction.